Originally Posted on February 20th, 2017

 The cancellation of a business occurs for different reasons.
 Companies that want to change their name and structure or are no longer operating should complete the cancellation process.

 This allows you to terminate future liabilities and establish an end date for your business.
-Once the cancellation has been completed, provides your financial institution and any tax account branches to close existing accounts.
+Once the cancellation has been completed, provide the cancellation to your financial institution and any tax account branches to close existing accounts.

 Business dissolution – Incorporation